nikita-moor/dictionaries/_dictionaries/Ramshorn1860.md

 Full title is "Dictionary of Latin synonymes, for the use of schools and private students, with a complete index".

-Dictionary of **Latin** synonyms with explanations on **English**.
+Dictionary of **Latin** synonyms with explanations in **English**.
 Computer version contains keys and scans of the corresponding pages, small part of the articles were transcribed.

 ## Download